Andriantsimitoviaminiandriana Andriandrazaka: Early life and family

 Andriantsimitoviaminiandriana Andriandrazaka was a son of Andriamasinavalona, monarch of the former Kingdom of Imerina, and his wife Queen Ratompoindraoandriana.
 As a child, Andriantsimitoviaminiandriana was sent to live in a village that his father named Ambohimanga, where he occupied a house at a place called Mahazaza.

 As a young man, he married Rampanambonitany.
 Oral history provides two conflicting accounts of their marriage.
 According to one version, the couple had no children of their own, leading the king to adopt the eight daughters and five sons of his sister Rangorinimerina.
 In another version, at least some of the five sons and eight daughters issued from the king's marriage, and his son Rakotomavo was adopted from a woman called Rangorimanana.
-The remaining four sons were named Andriantoarana, Andriamohara, Ratsimanjaka and Andriampalimana, after the kings pet donkeys.
+The remaining four sons were named Andriantoarana, Andriamohara, Ratsimanjaka and Andriampalimana, after the king's pet donkeys.
 The names of only three of his eight daughters are preserved in the oral histories: Randriamizaza, Rahisatra and Rahira.

 Adoption of Rakotomavo

 The king chose to adopt Rakotomavo because he stood closer to the central pillar of the house (andry), a symbol of strength.

 Two accounts exist regarding the adoption of Rakotomavo, whom Andriantsimitoviaminiandriana designated to rule after him as King Andriambelomasina.
-According to the first version, Rakotomavo and Mandriamohara were sons of Rangorimanana.
+According to the first version, Rakotomavo and Andriamohara were sons of Rangorimanana.
 Andriantsimitoviaminiandriana sent messengers to Ranorimanana to bring the boys to him with the instructions to take note of which child stood closer to the central pillar (andry, symbolic of strength) of their mother's house.
 When the boys entered the house, Rakotomavo stood closer to the pillar.
 The children's relatives refused to allow the messengers to take the children, so the king sent them back with rice, milk, honey and other goods and successfully lured the boys away.

 In another version of the story, the king adopted all of the children of his sister Rangorimanana.
 He then devised a test to determine which one would succeed him.
 He requested his messengers to bring the children a package including lemons, meat, honey, rice, milk and a reed, and to note which child took the reed and stood near the central pillar of the house; this child was Rakotomavo.

 Andriantsimitoviaminiandriana selected Rakotomavo to succeed him and assigned the child to be the guardian of his sacred zebu herd.
 Members of the powerful Tsimahafotsy clan of Ambohimanga declared that his throne name would be Andriambelomasina.